 Unfortunately, expanding the trench would pose a problem for visitors of the site.
 As previously stated, my trench was located on the side of a pathway.
 This particular pathway just so happens to be one of the main roads through the site.
 A trench taking up the entire road would seriously impede visitor’s ability to visit the site without crawling over and through various ruined buildings.
 Even my trench, extending one meter into the path proved problematic.
 The pathway is also used for occasional vehicle traffic as was proven when I arrived one morning to find tire tracks leading right along the edge of the trench.
 The passage of the water truck to the Roman Reservoir past my trench caused part of the balk to collapse and led to a lot of extra digging and cleaning that morning.

 Trench FF08 may not have been the most interesting trench at Umm el-Jimal this season but it served its purpose well.
 As a result of my excavations, we have a better idea of what the water trench will encounter when it is dug.
 It also gives us ideas for possible future excavations.
 In the end I am glad that I found something interesting, but also glad that my trench wasn’t too complicated.
-After four weeks of not only digging, but also recording my findings on paper and digitally, I was ready to be done.
-I do not know how I would be able to do all of that in a larger trench with more layers.
+Luckily for the people who will be doing the digging, the trench for the pipeline will be dug with modern equipment such as backhoes.
+I spent, four weeks digging my hole by hand and I would not envy anyone who had to dig the whole pipeline by hand.